 - light fixtures, including emergency lights

-- light switching (depending on project- sometimes on electrical drawing)
+- light switching (depending on the project- sometimes on electrical drawing)

 - reference key(s)

-- key dimensions are indicated, as well as changes in ceiling heights
+- critical dimensions are indicated, as well as changes in ceiling heights

 Detail page